How To Reset Your WordPress Site Fully In 4 Steps – Without Plugins

 Although it is not always right, you sometimes need to reset WordPress website to its initial state fully.
 But, before you get into using a plugin, it is crucial you know the exact meaning of resetting WordPress.

-Further, knowing the ins and outs of the WordPress installation will assist you in making sure the decisions you make in your development procedure are ideal.
+Further, knowing the ins and outs of reset wordpress installation will assist you in making sure the decisions you make in your development procedure are ideal.
 In some cases, if your chosen reset plugin fails to function as expected, you will be required to perform the manual clean-up.
-If your hosting provider provides manual WordPress clean-up, start by speaking to your host before you reset the WordPress website.
+If your hosting provider provides manual WordPress clean-up, start by speaking to your host before you reset wordpress site

 Reasons Why You Might Require to Reset your WordPress Website

-Here are some reasons why you might require to reset your site either fully or partially:
+Here are some reasons why you might require to reset wordpress site to default either fully or partially:

 So, to reset a WordPress site means to uninstall all existing settings and then reinstall original defaults.
 This process requires you to delete everything and start from scratch.
 But, you might come across a situation that requires you to perform a partial reset.
 Therefore, it is crucial to know all the steps to help you select whatever you need.
 For instance, you might want to maintain all your downloaded plugins well while resetting your database.